-Your future technology partner doesn’t need to be a big company.
+Your future technology partner doesn't need to be a big company.
 In this case, it does not matter how many people they employ - we could probably even make a case against partnering up with big tech companies.
 What counts is the knowledge and experience of their specialists.
-It is said that a single expert or highly skilled engineer is as productive as 8 novices.
+It is said that a single expert or highly skilled engineer is as productive as eight novices.

 At Blue House, as an example, we agree with that and believe that the most effective companies are built around small teams of high-performing people - our consultants are senior-level IT experts with the most sought-after skill-sets on the market.
 Our Blue House community is unique since we put emphasis on referrals while scaling it up.

-Moreover recruiting an IT specialist is quite costly and in the current situation, it is better to invest more in the actual product development than scaling up the in-house development team.
+Moreover recruiting an IT specialist is quite costly, and in the current situation, it is better to invest more in the actual product development than scaling up the in-house development team.
 According to Devskiller, the average of hiring a software engineer is somewhere around $50,000.
 Of course, this amount varies depending on the skills, region, seniority level, type of position, etc.

 In one of the Harvard Business Review articles, the author states that now companies should think like a camel, not like a unicorn.
-This statement actually sums up everything that you have read above.
+This statement sums up everything that you have read above.
 Pandemic is a time to rethink financial and operating decisions and consider new options and solutions in order to sustain business growth.